yelhamer/yelhamer.github.io/_posts/2024-01-02-Resolving-Windows-API-Functions-via-the-PEB_LDR_DATA-Structure.md

 The forward and backward pointers affiliated with each of the 3 lists are grouped together into a small struct named LIST\_ENTRY, and are placed together at the start of each PEB\_LDR\_TABLE\_ENTRY.
 Given a certain module, we can use the appropriate LIST\_ENTRY to find the next and previous modules following any of the aforementioned orders.

 One nuance that’s worth mentioning is the pointers associated with each list do not necessarily point at the start of the PEB\_LDR\_TABLE\_ENTRY structure.
 Instead, they point to the relevant LIST\_ENTRY within that structure.
 For instance, the Flink member of the InMemoryOrderLinks LIST\_ENTRY struct points 0x8 bytes into the next PEB\_LDR\_TABLE\_ENTRY rather than at the start of it.
-For illustration of this, please refer to Figure 2.
+For illustration of this, please refer to Figure 2 which assumes that modules n preceeds n+1 in all orders (to make things easier to explain).

 ![fig-2](https://raw.githubusercontent.com/yelhamer/yelhamer.github.io/main/assets/posts/imgs/image2.png)
 _Figure 2: Illustrative diagram of how the loaded-modules linked list works_